ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 Of course, it is just as easy to get other types of statistics by simply modifying the `summarize()` part.

-However, this two step process can be actually done in one step using the `aggregate()` function as follows:
+However, this two-step process can be actually done in one step using `aggregate()`, in which you specify how you want to aggregate with the `FUN` option as follows:

 ```r